samhuk/exhibitor/README.md

 ## Overview

-Exhibitor is an extremely snappy and delightful React component workshop.
+Exhibitor is a React component workshop.
+It allows you to see your individual React UI components in a hot-reloading website whilst you create them.

 ## Usage Overview

-Exhibitor can be added to an existing React codebase that contains components, or be used to bootstrap one from scratch.
-Ensure you have [Node.js version >14.x](https://nodejs.org/en/) installed (latest/current version will suffice).
+Exhibitor can be added to an existing React codebase that contains components or be used to bootstrap one from scratch.
+Ensure you have [Node.js version >14.x](https://nodejs.org/en/) installed.

-**From scratch:**

-In the parent directory that you want to create the component library in:
+### From scratch

 For MacOS and Linux (and WSL):